What really is the Syphilis Blood Test at home Ascot Detection Kit?

 In Phil’s Story, he discusses the first time he had it.
 And the difficulty in disclosing his diagnosis to his partners.

 I last had it was about three years ago when I developed a rash on my upper body that wouldn’t go away.
 I visited my GP, thinking it was something like a skin problem.
-After examining me for a while, she suggested that I go and have an exam as it might be syphilis.
-I thought she must have been mistaken as I had not experienced the common earlier symptom of a sore on my genitals (called a chancre sore), but I booked in for a exam at 56 Dean St in London right away.
+After checking me for a while, she suggested that I go and have an exam as it might be syphilis.
+I thought she must have been mistaken as I had not experienced the common earlier symptom of a sore on my genitals (called a chancre sore), but I booked in for a exam at Medicines Online in London right away.

 When I got to the clinic, they looked at my rash and did some weird reflex exams, and they were pretty certain that it was it.
 They treated me for it while I was there.
 The treatment was a rather large injection into my bum cheek, which left it numb for quite some time.